Millions on the move as China eyes holiday bounce | Malay Mail

 Around 108 million passengers will take trains during the eight-day holidays — around 13.5 million a day.

-They are likely to bring much-needed spending to far-flung parts of China — last year, travellers spent US$9.5 billion (RM39.4 billion) during the Golden Week.
+They are likely to bring much-needed spending to far-flung parts of China — last year, travellers spent US$9.5 billion during the Golden Week.

 Many will take luxury holidays at home, travel operator Quanar said, amid global travel restrictions.